Matt Kakabeeke - Hockey Director

 Kyle Bushee - Kalamazoo Wings (ECHL)

-Kyle Bushee - Entering his second season on KOHA's Skill Development Staff, Kyle is living the hometown hockey dream.
-He got his start with KOHA as a young player, and enters the 18/19 season with the Kalamazoo Wings (ECHL) as one of the All-Time leaders in league history for most games played.
+Kyle Bushee - 2019-20 is Kyle's third season on KOHA's Skill Development Staff.
+He got his start with KOHA as a young player, and finished the 18/19 season with the Kalamazoo Wings (ECHL) as one of the All-Time leaders in league history for most games played.
 “It’s unique – I grew up going to games and playing between periods as a kid for the old K-Wings when they were in the IHL.
-To be able to play for them, it’s awesome.
-I live in my hometown, I get to do what I love in my hometown....
-It’s really just a perfect scenario for me.”
-(Originally published at ECHL.com)
+To be able to play for them, was awesome.
+I live in my hometown, I played in my hometown, and now I get to help young players here set goals and work hard to achieve them.”

 What other sports did you play growing up?